Monehin/Random-Facts/README.md

 # Random Facts Dashboard

-An Angular 19 app that fetches, displays, and manages “useless” and “history” facts.
-Designed for extensibility, responsiveness, and polished UX with unit and end‑to‑end tests.
+An Angular 19 app that fetches, displays, and manages "useless" and "history" facts.
+Designed for extensibility, responsiveness, and polished UX—complete with unit and end‑to‑end tests.

 ## Features